Communities

 If it contains a non-line, it is not a text file.
 See for example a more extended answer in [What con...

-Quasímodo‭ wrote almost 3 years ago
+Quasímodo‭ wrote over 3 years ago

 If it contains a non-line, it is not a text file.
 See for example a more extended answer in What conditions must be met for a file to be a text file as defined by POSIX?.
 Also ASCII does not encode octal 200, it's a 7-bit encoding.

-DavidCary‭ wrote over 2 years ago
+DavidCary‭ wrote about 3 years ago

 LawrenceC‭ LawrenceC‭, You're probably thinking of the common "code page 850", where 0x80 represents a Capital C with cedilla.
 UTF-8 encodes the Capital C with cedilla as two bytes 0xC3 0x87, equivalent to Unicode U+00C7.

-DavidCary‭ wrote over 2 years ago
+DavidCary‭ wrote about 3 years ago

 or possibly "code page 437", used by the original IBM PC and ANSI art, where 0x80 represents a Capital C with cedilla.
 There are many extended ASCII character encodings.